Welcome to the Website of Grahamstown Cathedral, Makhanda!

 On Sunday 5 February the Cathedral welcomed those who teach and those who learn, and parents too, from all over the city, for the annual Back to School service, to pray for the school year ahead, and promise to give of their best.
 Choirs taking part came from St Andrew’s College, the Diocesan School for Girls and Nombulelo Senior Secondary School, as well as the Cathedral Iimvumi and the Makhanda Kwantu Choir, together with the David Wynne Music School String Orchestra, and the Cathedral Director of Music, Kutlwano Kepadisa, was the conductor.
 During the service the new Principal of Good Shepherd Primary School, Mr Thulani Wana, was inducted into his post with prayer.
 The address was by the Cathedral Chancellor Melany Adonis, who is also Chaplain to Good Shepherd School.

-Listen to ‘Sizohamba nayo‘, led by the combined choirs.
+Listen to ‘Sizohamba nayo‘, led by the combined choirs, and the choirs singing ‘An Awesome God‘.

 Ordination of Priests 10 December